 Another major issue with AA is that many feel alienated by the spiritual aspect of the program.
+Their set of guidelines call for a spiritual transformation.
 It can be hard to balance the higher power, so important for recovery in AA with the secular world most live in.

 These 'unfortunates' as they are charitably called in the AA literature , are destined (according to AA and many working in the addiction field) to a life of depression, despondency and, ultimately, death.
 The only way out is AA.

 There are alternatives to AA, and good ones too.
 Many are statistically much more successful .
 Do not despair if you or a loved one is alcohol dependent.
 There is alcoholism help and it doesn't have to be Alcoholics Anonymous.

 This site is not just for those suffering with an alcohol problem, if someone you care about has a drinking issue and you think they need alcoholism help then then take a look at some of these pages...

 To learn more a about the author of this website, read My Story.

 As always, if you have any questions or queries, do not hesitate to contact us.

 Why You Might Want To Look For Another Way"

 Mar 17, 21 11:27 PM